Leonardo Bursztyn, Assistant Professor of Economics, joined the Global Economics and Management group at UCLA Anderson School of Management in 2010.

 Prior to joining UCLA Anderson School of Management, Professor Bursztyn received his Ph.D. in Economics at Harvard University in 2010.

 Professor Bursztyn teaches the core Managerial Economics course at UCLA Anderson.
 In the past he has taught Ph.D. students and undergraduates.
-Outside UCLA, he is a Faculty Research Fellow at the National Bureau of Economic Research (NBER).
+Outside UCLA, he is a Faculty Research Fellow at the National Bureau of Economic Research (NBER), an affiliate at the Bureau for Research and Economic Analysis of Development (BREAD), the Jameel Poverty Action Lab (J-PAL), and the Center for Effective Global Action (CEGA).